 About the Willamette River

 From the high mountain stream and lakes make their way down into the Willamette Valley, to the wide open space of the valley, the Willamette makes its way northward nearly 200 miles.
-The river is fed by high mountain tributaries, such as Salt Creek, and lakes like Waldo Lake, with and elevation at 5400 feet.
-Many tributaries feed the river as it moves northward, from the Luckiamute flowing from the Coast Range, to the mighty and wild McKenzie from spring high in the Cascade Range.
+The river is fed by high mountain tributaries, such as Salt Creek, and lakes like Waldo Lake, with an elevation at 5400 feet.
+Many tributaries feed the river as it moves northward, from the Luckiamute flowing from the Coast Range, to the mighty and wild McKenzie River fed in part from springs high in the Cascade Range.

 The Willamette’s upper stretch is typically dynamic, with fast, shallow currents rushing between small gravel islands covered with Pacific willow.
 The river retains this aspect in places as it moves northward and widens into the valley, with occasional pools of slower water appearing, yet with a consistent strong current between Eugene and Corvallis.
 In between the cities are wide open areas of farms located in the floodplains.
 Here too floodplain forests are found, often with terrific habitat for wildlife.
 As the river slowly grows and widens, the speed of the current typically decreases north of Salem, and then by the Yamhill River the gradient of the river flattens out, slowing further, and you enter a stretch called the Newberg Pool.